Tools to fight back

 * Fresh air

 Though this sounds trivial, it is in fact an essential part of being a human being.
 We are air-dependent beings.
 When we stay in enclosed, artificial environments too long, the air we breath becomes stale and contaminated with chemicals and dust.
 It is vital to get a regular supply of fresh air, outside.
 When in natural surroundings like parks or seaside areas, it is a good, healthy practise to breath deeply to get the lungs working properly and the blood flowing around the body.
 Even when indoors, it is very wise and beneficial to have at least one window open to ensure air circulation.
 During the Crimean war, the famous nurse Florence Nightingale, implemented several changes to the hospitals under her care.
 One of the simple changes she brought in was to have windows open as often as possible.
 The result was an astounding change in patient mortality and well being.
 Today it is common practise in many hospitals to have open windows where possible.
+It is particularly releveant at this time of global pandemic that we have a circulation of fresh air in building.
+Scientists have found that this reduces the spread of diseases significantly.
+It is worth noting that biologists inform us that when lungs are inflated deeply on a regular basis, the air sacs in the lungs are expanded and new one are even created.
+So, like a muscle, the lungs should be exercised regularly.
+One of the most notable symptoms of a lack of fresh air in a room is a feeling of tiredness.

 It has been estimated that about 75% of people in the western world are deficient of Vitamin D, which is vital for good health.
 One of the major impacts of this deficiency is Depression.
 To obtain vitamin D, a person does not have to be out in direct sunlight.
-Even on light cloudy days, vitamin C can still be absorbed.
+Even on light cloudy days, vitamin D can still be absorbed.
 So try and step outside and enjoy the light as often as possible, though being cautious not to get sunburned.
 It is important to note that vitamin D cannot penetrate through windows.

 It is possible, especially in western countries, that most people do not get enough sleep and that many are chronically sleep-deprived.
 A lack of proper sleep can affect our mental and physical health.
-It is very important to point out that all of the previously mentioned aspects of health will have an impact on a person' sleep pattern.
+It is very important to point out that all of the previously mentioned aspects of health will have an impact on a person's sleep pattern.
 A brain that has enough sleep is generally focused, active and positive.
 Sleep deprivation causes irritability, lack of concentration and general fatigue.
 It is wise to avoid drinking too much liquid before bedtime, especially caffeine drinks like coffee.
 It is also wise to avoid stimulating activities like sport or intense study, just before sleep as these can keep the mind from closing down.

 The Bible tells us that “Better is a handful of rest than a double handful of hard work and striving after the wind.”
 Those who work long hours need long amounts of sleep.